Christian Louboutin v. Yves Saint Laurent: Landmark Trademark Case on Red Soles and Fashion Law

 Court of Appeals Decision

 Not satisfied with the ruling, Louboutin decided to appeal.
 On September 5, 2012, the U.S. Court of Appeals for the Second Circuit announced a significant decision that partially reversed the lower court’s ruling.
-The appellate court recognized that Louboutin is entitled to trademark protection for its red soles but clarified that this protection applies only when the red sole contrasts with the rest of the shoe.
+The appellate court recognised that Louboutin is entitled to trademark protection for its red soles but clarified that this protection applies only when the red sole contrasts with the rest of the shoe.

 The Court of Appeals ruled that the red soles had acquired “secondary meaning” under the Lanham Act, meaning that consumers associate the red soles with Louboutin’s brand.
 Judge Jose Cabranes, who wrote the opinion for the unanimous three-judge panel, explained that the distinctiveness of the red sole stems from its contrast with the upper part of the shoe.
 This contrast is essential for the red sole to serve as a brand identifier.